julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 The same plant could: harm in one moment, heal in another.

-Shock, grief, and emotional upheaval were seen as stages, not a single state.
+Shock, grief, and **emotional upheaval were seen as stages, not a single state**.

-In the first moment → gentle, holding remedies
-In the later phase → movement, warmth, restoration
+In the first moment → gentle, holding remedies.
+In the later phase → movement, warmth, restoration.

-This is why some herbs were delayed - not avoided.
+This is why some herbs were **delayed - not avoided**.

 In the earliest stages of shock, flowers, not herbs, were often chosen.
 Flower essences sit at the edge of herbalism and ritual.